intuitivenibble-del/intuitivenibble-del.github.io/privacy-policy.md

 ### Analytics
 - Crash reporting (to identify and fix bugs)

+### We Do Not Track You Across Apps or Websites
+We do not use advertising identifiers (such as the IDFA), advertising SDKs, or any third-party tracking or analytics tools that link your data with other companies' data for advertising purposes.
+Because we do not engage in this kind of "tracking" as defined by Apple, the App does not display an App Tracking Transparency (ATT) permission prompt — there is nothing to opt in or out of.

-We do not use cookies or trackers for advertising or marketing purposes.
+We do not use cookies or trackers for advertising or marketing purposes, and we do not sell or share your data with data brokers or advertising networks.

 ---

-## 13. Automated Decision-Making
+## 13. Automated Decision-Making and AI Features

-The App uses algorithms to provide personalized nutrition recommendations and insights.
-These are suggestions only and do not constitute:
+The App uses algorithms — including Genie, our AI chat assistant, which is powered by a third-party AI model provided by Groq — to provide personalized nutrition recommendations, wellness insights, and conversational responses.

+These are suggestions and observations only and do not constitute:

-- Medical advice or diagnosis
+- Medical advice, diagnosis, or treatment
 - Legally binding decisions
 - Decisions that significantly affect your rights

-You are always free to ignore recommendations.
-The App does not make automated decisions that have legal or similarly significant effects on you.
+Genie may occasionally produce inaccurate or incomplete responses, as is a known limitation of AI language models.
+You are always free to ignore any recommendation or observation from Genie or the App.
+The App does not make automated decisions that have legal or similarly significant effects on you, and Genie is designed to encourage you to speak with a qualified healthcare professional rather than to replace one.

 ---